 Be sure to visit the piazza della cisterna, where you will find a well that was the main source of water for the town’s residents.
 You can climb to the top of the town’s highest towers, or you can do as I did, make your way to the top of the town walls for beautiful views overlooking Tuscany.

-These are just a few of the many excursions available, but a great way to see that there is so much more to this stop than the beautiful Leaning Tower!
+These are just a few of the many excursions in Livorno available, but a great way to see that there is so much more to this stop than the beautiful Leaning Tower!